 This Healthier Hot Spinach and Artichoke Dip recipe is sure to be hit at your next game day!
 And best of all, nobody will realize it's a better-for-you-version of the original since this version has all the flavor and cheesy, creamy goodness we love about a great dip.

 A while back, a blogging friend, Kathy from Lemon Blossoms, reached out to me to see if I would be interested in doing some joint posts this year with her.
 Which I immediately jumped at because I totally admire everything she posts on her blog!

 So we decided for our first topic we would each take classic party food or appetizers and do our own take on them.

 Both girls were hovering close while I tried to take these photos and sneaking tastes left and right.
 So this recipe is definitely kid-approved.

 The problem with most spinach and artichoke dip recipes though is that they are loaded with fat and calories that are sure to derail anybody's healthy eating resolutions in the new year.
 Big time.

+It's really not fair, since anything with spinach in it's name ought to be at least presumably good-for-you.
 So in an effort to eat at least somewhat healthier but still enjoy our favorite, comforting foods, I decided to rework the original approach to this classic dip.

 Healthier Hot Spinach and Artichoke Dip